Charles X of France: Marriage and private life

 A famous story concerning the two involves the construction of the Château de Bagatelle.
 In 1775, Charles purchased a small hunting lodge in the Bois de Boulogne.
 He soon had the existing house torn down with plans to rebuild.
 Marie Antoinette wagered her brother-in-law that the new château could not be completed within three months.
 Charles engaged the neoclassical architect François-Joseph Bélanger to design the building.
 He won his bet, with Bélanger completing the house in sixty-three days.
 It is estimated that the project, which came to include manicured gardens, cost over two million livres.
 Throughout the 1770s, Charles spent lavishly.
 He accumulated enormous debts, totalling 21 million livres.
 In the 1780s, King Louis XVI paid off the debts of both his brothers, the Counts of Provence and Artois.

+In March 1778, Charles caused a scandal when he assaulted the Duchess of Bourbon, Bathilde d'Orléans, at a masked ball, while "escorting [Madame] Canillac, a lady of the town ...
+After exchanging a few words, the irritated Duchess reached up and snatched off his mask whereupon he pulled her nose so hard and painfully that she wept."
+Her husband, Louis Henri, Prince of Condé, challenged him to a duel, during which Charles was wounded in the hand.
+When the Bourbons later attended a play, they were received with "enthusiastic cheers", although the two men were reconciled the next year.
+This affair became known as: An Incident at the Opera Ball on Mardi Gras in 1778.
 In 1781, Charles acted as a proxy for Holy Roman Emperor Joseph II at the christening of his godson, the Dauphin Louis Joseph.